sami-chaaban/alphascreen/README.md

 ### Running the predictions

-The output is a bash script (*runpredictions.bsh*) with a list of commands to run Alphafold on each of the generated fasta files on your machine/cluster.
+One of the files that is output is a bash script (*runpredictions.bsh*) with a list of commands to run Alphafold on each of the generated fasta files on your machine/cluster.
 The syntax is set up for the LMB, and will therefore likely not be directly compatible with your implementation.
 You can sort this by either editing *runpredictions.bsh* or *jobsetup.py* so that the commands will work.
 If you do change this, make sure the results are output into the *results* directory, which is important for the analysis command ```--show_top``` to work.
-The package has only been tested on Colabfold 1.3.0 (when parsing the results, it is assumed that the PDBs and PAE json filenames are those from Colabfold).
+The package has only been tested on Colabfold 1.3.0 and 1.4.0 (when parsing the results, it is assumed that the PDBs and PAE json filenames are those from Colabfold).

 Important: The script will run all the jobs and relies on your queuing system to handle them!